Muhsin

 condemn the sheer stupidity.
 I call on NGOs and others concerned about the

-wellbeing and education of children to launch and sustain pressure groups until
+well-being and education of children to launch and sustain pressure groups until

 the perpetrators of this insanity are punished.